Office of Hearing Officers

 OHO Staff

 When OHO assigns a Hearing Officer to a case, it also assigns a Case Administrator to the matter.
-Case Administrators in OHO manage case dockets, receive the pleadings that the parties file, transmit orders, notices, and other important documents to parties, and alert parties to issues that require resolution.
+Case Administrators in OHO manage case dockets, answer questions related to the OHO Docket Portal, and alert parties to issues that require resolution.

 Hearing Officers are prohibited from engaging in ex parte communications with a party to a proceeding.
 (An ex parte communication is a communication with one party while the other party is not present or included in the communication.)

-Case Administrators also avoid ex parte communications and cannot provide legal advice to parties in FINRA proceedings.
+Case Administrators also avoid ex parte communications on substantive matters and cannot provide legal advice to parties in FINRA proceedings.
 They may, however, answer basic questions about procedural rules and communicate about non-substantive matters with all parties by email.

 OHO’s main telephone number: (202) 728-8008